symfony/symfony-docs/components/options_resolver.rst

 .. caution::

     The argument of the callable must be type hinted as ``Options``.
-Otherwise, the callable is considered as the default value of the option.
+Otherwise, the callable itself is considered as the default value of the option.

 .. note::